aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 10. Next Step.
 11. Click Done

-In your Cloud9 terminal, right click the pred-maintenance-advanced folder and click New Folder. <br/>
+In your Cloud9 terminal, under folder **/home/ec2-user/environment**, right click the pred-maintenance-advanced folder and click New Folder. <br/>
 Name the New folder IotSensor <br/>
 upload the **connect_device_package.zip** file into this folder and follow the steps indicated in a new terminal window <br/>